-How We Addressed the We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's process Matter in Our Audit to recognize long-term contract revenue, including key controls related to monitoring projected project costs.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's estimate of the progress towards completion of its projects, including key controls related to monitoring projected project costs.

-To test the revenue recognized under long-term construction contracts, we performed audit procedures that included, among others, evaluating the appropriate application of the cost-to-cost method to ensure it accurately depicts the Company's performance in transferring control of the performance obligation; testing the significant assumptions discussed above to develop the estimated cost to complete; and testing the completeness and accuracy of the underlying data.
+To test the Company's estimate of the progress towards completion of its projects, we performed audit procedures that included, among others, testing the significant assumptions discussed above to develop the estimated cost to complete and testing the completeness and accuracy of the underlying data.
 To assess management's estimated costs, we performed audit procedures that included, among others, agreeing the estimates to supporting documentation; conducting interviews with project personnel; attending selected project review meetings; performing observations of select projects to observe progress; and performing lookback analyses to historical actual costs to assess management's ability to estimate.